hammerheim-game/hammerheim-rules/5-warbands.md

 D6 Result
 1 Rune of Stone Difficulty 8.
-+1 to Armour Save.
++1 to Armor Save.
 2 Rune of Sharpness Difficulty 6.
--1 Armour Save modifier to weapon.
+-1 Armor Save modifier to weapon.
 3 Rune of Speed Difficulty 7.
 Initiative doubled on weapon
 4 Rune of Warding Difficulty 8.